 - Issuance of only one license to each driver.

-- Proof of Citizenship or Legal Status in the U.S. Effective March 1, 2015 persons with a Commercial Driver License (CDL) will be required to provide proof of legal status upon original (first time) issuance, renewal, transferring an out of state license or when adding or removing a class, endorsement or restriction.
+- Proof of Citizenship or Legal Status in the U.S. Persons with a Commercial Driver License (CDL) are required to provide proof of legal status upon original (first time) issuance, renewal, transferring an out of state license or when adding or removing a class, endorsement or restriction.

 - Testing of commercial drivers, who must pass a